 Cumbemayo Day Trip

 Having picked you up from your hotel at 9:30 am, we'll set off for Cumbemayo.
 This archaeological site is home to a forest of large stone monoliths known as frailones.
-Archaeologists have dated the construction of this mysterious site to around 1000 BC, meaning it's over 3,000 years old!
+Archaeologists have dated the construction of this site to around 1000 BC, meaning it's over 3,000 years old.

-We'll begin by visiting the Cumbemayo Aqueduct, which is the most important hydraulic engineering work from the pre-Columbian period.
+We'll begin by visiting the Cumbemayo Aqueduct, the most important hydraulic engineering work from the pre-Columbian period.
 Water still flows along its 6-mile (9-kilometre) stretch.
-The aqueduct's purpose remains a mystery.
+We'll discuss the aqueduct's purpose, which remains a mystery.

-On our way back to your hotel, we'll stop at the Bellavista viewpoint for views of the Cajamarca Valley.
+On our return to your hotel, we will stop at the Bellavista viewpoint for views of the Cajamarca Valley.
 Our arrival back at your hotel is scheduled for 1 pm.

 Preise